firstwiki/original_archive/index.php/Student/index.html.md

 Students work with [mentors](Mentors "Mentors" ) and [engineers](Engineers "Engineers" ) to build a
-[robot](Robot "Robot" ) for the [FIRST Robotics Competition](FIRST "FIRST" ).
+[robot](Robot "Robot" ) for the [FIRST Robotics Competition](first).
 Students entering the program do not have to know anything about [building](Fabrication "Fabrication" ) robots; they can and are encouraged to learn as they go.
 To be a part of the FIRST program, they must be dedicated and willing to learn; most team's robots